Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 - Even if he maintains his stoic demeanor, Freki's wolf ears are the ultimate truth-tellers about how he's really feeling.
 Whether they perk up, droop down, or stay halfway, you can discern Freki's state of mind by observing his ears.
 Freki seems to be wise to this, which is why he masks his ears to resemble more human-like pointy ones.

 Signature Move: Freki’s stomps, whether targeting an opponent’s arm or leg, are easily the most brutal, bone-crunching, and wince-worthy in the history of the du Cronos Dynasty—maybe even in all of Norrington’s Desire.
 At 7 feet tall and built like a freight train, just imagine all that mass and power coming down in a single stomp.
 Some people compare it to getting hit with a sledgehammer, and honestly, they’re not far off.
 He’s dislocated more than a few limbs with those moves.
 The irony?
-Freki himself got a taste of his own medicine during his fight with Medea (as Seraphim).
-The angel made sure to break one of his legs with a stomp so devastating it kept him grounded, leaving him wide open for her finishing move.
+Freki himself got a taste of his own medicine during his fight with Medea.
+The Nero Angelo made sure to break one of his legs with a stomp so devastating it kept him grounded, leaving him wide open for her to keep pummeling him to the ground.

 Happily Married: Very happy with his girlfriends Mary and Megan, although they're not married.

 Boring, but Practical: Freki doesn’t completely stick to it, of course, since he’s also shown the skill and finesse of a seasoned martial artist.
 But this seems to be the general approach of the High Chief, who deliberately avoids flashy moves or technical displays.
-Instead, he focuses on beating his opponents down with pure brawling and grappling.
-And it works, mainly because the moves work, and is the Big Red Machine using them.
+Instead, Freki leans heavily into brawling and grappling—tactics that maximize his sheer physicality.
+He’s not just throwing punches; he’s breaking bones.
+He’s not dodging or dancing around; he’s closing the distance, getting his hands on you, and making sure you feel every second of it.
+And when the one using these moves is the Big Red Machine himself?
+Yeah, it works.

 Parental Favoritism: Anthony bragged about Freki to the point where Matt despised him, culminating in their duel for the du Cronos Dynasty, in which Freki was forced to defeat and later disown his brother.